 - A product is added and needs to be included in a social media content calendar

 - A customer updates the shipping address on an order and the new address needs to be sent to a 3PL

 As a bit of history WooCommerce Webhooks were added to the WooCommerce 2.2 codebase in July of 2014.

-Note: This how to is tested with WooCommerce 3.0.8 and WordPress 4.8.
+Note: This example is tested with WooCommerce 5.3 and WordPress 5.7.

 The first step is to press Add Webhook.
 The webhook will be added and then the settings fields will be displayed.
 The settings fields are described below.

 This is a description only for store administrators.
 This can be set to whatever will help you know what the webhook is for.

 Webhook status of either Active, Paused, or Disabled.

 The event that will cause the webhook to fire.
 WooCommerce supplies 15 actions and two custom actions.
 The pre-defined actions are listed below.